springdom/pywinauto-script/README.md

 # pywinauto-script
-Simple pywinauto Script to sned keys to application
+Simple pywinauto Script to send keys to application